 continue Statement in Java

 In programming, controlling how loops execute is just as important as defining what they execute.
-While loops allow repetition, real-world scenarios often require selective execution—skipping certain iterations while continuing others.
+While loops allow repetition, real-world scenarios often require selective execution, where certain iterations are skipped while others continue normally.
 This is where the continue statement in Java becomes highly valuable.
 It provides developers with a precise mechanism to skip the remaining part of the current iteration and move directly to the next cycle of the loop.

 continue Statement in Java